wp-plugins/climate-change-glossary/readme.txt

 Each post is analysed automatically to find words and phrases maching labels of a concept (prefLabel, altLabel or hiddenLabel) in the thesaurus.
 The first hit will automatically be highlighted.
 A mousover tooltip shows the short description of the term/phrase and the link points to the more detailed description on the glossary page.

 Thanks to Benjamin Nowack: The thesaurus is imported into the system and is queried via ARC2 (https://github.com/semsol/arc2).
 Thanks to rduffy (http://wordpress.org/extend/plugins/profile/rduffy).
-His 'Glossary' Plugin (http://wordpress.org/extend/plugins/automatic-glossary) inpired me, and I was able to develop this plugin on top of his ideas.
+His *Glossary* Plugin (http://wordpress.org/extend/plugins/automatic-glossary) inpired me, and I was able to develop this plugin on top of his ideas.

 Works with PHP 5, MySQL 5 und ARC2